jordynMcginnis/crypto-chart/README.md

-The above form is looking for a variable called `REACT_APP_SECRET_CODE` from the environment.
-In order to consume this value, we need to have it defined in the environment.
-This can be done using two ways: either in your shell or in a `.env` file.
-Both of these ways are described in the next few sections.

-Having access to the `NODE_ENV` is also useful for performing actions conditionally:
+The above form is looking for a variable called `forming actions conditionally:

 ```js
 if (process.env.NODE_ENV !== 'production') {